 In this guide, we will tell you everything you need to know about how to apply for an SBA loan from start to finish.
 We will focus on SBA 7a loans, which are by far the most popular among the different types of SBA loans.
 Also included is an overview of the major differences between a normal SBA 7a loan and SBA loan for commercial real estate.

 SmartBiz offers SBA working capital loans up to $350K and commercial real estate loans up to $5MM.
-Loan have terms of 10 or 25 years.
-Their streamlined, online application can have you prequalified in a few minutes and funded in just a few weeks.
+Loans have terms of 10 or 25 years and rates start at 5.5%.
+Their streamlined, online application can have you prequalified in a few minutes and funded in weeks.
 See how much you qualify for.

 How to Apply for An SBA Loan